Entities & Funding

 AI Safety Fundamentals have published a longer list of local groups, and the aisafety.community site provides a much longer list of "communities working on AI existential safety".

 There are also a large number of start-ups working on AI safety issues.
-The Ethical AI Governance Group maintains the Ethical AI Database project (EAIDB), described as "a curated collection of startups that are either actively trying to solve problems that AI and data have created or are building methods to unite AI and society in a safe and responsible manner" -- see EAIDB's latest market map (July 2023).
+The Ethical AI Governance Group maintains the Ethical AI Database project (EAIDB), described as "a curated collection of startups that are either actively trying to solve problems that AI and data have created or are building methods to unite AI and society in a safe and responsible manner" -- see EAIDB's latest market map (H1 2024).

 Saihub.info is building our own list of entities addressing AI safety.
 This currently contains far fewer start-ups than the EAIDB market map.
 We will expand it over time.